Speech Language Pathology Assistant, Certificate Program

 • Submit 3 letters of recommendation.
 Letters of recommendation must be sent directly through CSDCAS from the person writing the letter.

 The SLP-A Certificate Program at Marshall University has rolling admissions but all students will begin their curriculum requirements in the fall or summer.
+Required documents must be submitted to CSDCAS by March 1st of each year.

 Entry to the program: